DakotaNelson/pushpin-web/README.md

 ### Other notes:

 * If you'd like to host your own static files, change `STATIC_URL` in settings.py to point to your custom location.

+### Wishlist:
+[] Capable of handling multiple users/authentication.
+[] Make timeline on main page brushable to narrow displayed pins by date.
+[] Break down Celery tasks to the point of getting a single location's data from a single API, use a lock to make sure only one worker pulls from an API at a time.
+[] Use RabbitMQ as a backend to have Celery keep task status updated, show user progress of data-pulling tasks.
+[] Only pull data from APIs since the last update. (i.e. keep track of when run last and use that information)